-How to Treat and Care for Private Septic Systems
+How to Treat and Care for the Septic System on Your New Home

 Others are totally unfamiliar with the concept of private waste removal.
 Although you should inspect them prior to purchase, most modern septic systems function in a clean and efficient manner now that regulatory agencies closely monitor their design and installation.
 Getting your septic system pumped out on a regular basis is always a good idea.
 Ask your liquid waste hauler for its frequency recommendations.